kaushiktarun05/FamTrac/README.md

 ## Usage

 To use FamTrac, log in to your account and select the family member you want to track.
 You can view their real-time location on a map and set up customized location alerts.
 The app also provides detailed location history for each family member.
 FamTrac's user-friendly interface makes it easy to add and manage family members.
+We will soon be uploading the app to playstore.

 ## Support